tomasc/simple_form_epic_editor/README.md

 Integrates the markdown editor [Epic Editor](https://github.com/OscarGodson/EpicEditor) with Rails and [Simple Form](https://github.com/plataformatec/simple_form).

+This gem adjusts the default theme of [EpicEditor](https://github.com/OscarGodson/EpicEditor) and places the toolbar above the editing field.

 ## Installation

 Add this line to your application's Gemfile: